Wire format, bit by bit

 opt flag bits

-pay for timestamp/CRC/wide-length only when set; default frame is 4 bytes
+timestamp/CRC/wide-length cost bytes only when set; the default frame is 4 bytes

 trailer-positioned CRC/TS